Skip to main content

 Gyms, Video Training, and the Rise of Hybrid Communities

 Already a trend decades in the making, the pandemic accelerated the move to remote fitness and video training programs.
 Now, fitness culture is taking off in every direction as more people seek, not just a return to normal, but a return to their peak fitness level with new options and resources to help them get there.
+One practice involves also GOATA training.

 Post-pandemic, gym membership is coming back in a big way with gym visits in 2022 up 18 percent compared to the same time period in 2019.
 New gyms are stepping up to fill the surging demand of people hankering to get back into the gym, but many fitness communities are also benefiting from the remote resources they’ve developed over the last few years.